Last Updated on January 6th, 2020

 Sensitive skin is “tense” skin that gets red or breaks out when it is exposed to chemicals, rubbing alcohol, or botanical extracts.
 People who have sensitive skin tend to get more pimples than blackheads and whiteheads, and they can get acne even when they do not have excess oil on the skin.

-The most important thing to remember in your daily acne care regiment for sensitive skin is to avoid anything that stings or burns your skin.
+The most important thing to remember in your daily acne care regimen for sensitive skin is to avoid anything that stings or burns your skin.
 Don’t use products that contain perfumes, essential oils, botanicals (other than green tea and gotu kola), menthol, or alcohol.
 If you use moisturizer, try a spritz of a mineral water such as Avene Thermal Spring Water before you put on the moisture complex, and treat your skin with a product that contains azelaic acid (such as MyChelle Clear Skin Serum) as directed.

 Many people who have rich golden skin tones find that the brown pigmentation left when acne heals is a bigger cosmetic concern than the acne itself.
 Asian skin tends to be very sensitive to the combination of sunlight and acne medication of all kinds.
 If you have an Asian skin type, you need to be sure to use sunscreen on your face whenever you are using antibiotics, tretinoin topical, benzoyl peroxide, or even tea tree oil.
 Using the acne treatment in the morning and moisturizing your skin with a product that contains natural vitamin E after your nighttime skin cleansing will help reduce the formation of brown spots.